pxai/fjs/document/content/functionaljs.md

 It doesn’t say how to do the thing but what it does.
 That’s the difference: FP says what, declarative explains how.

-Declarative style is growing in many languages and beyond the simple and nice looks, it has great benefits.
+Declarative style is growing in many languages and beyond simple and nice looks, it has great benefits.
 Here you have these well-known pieces of code:

 ```JavaScript
 for (let i = 0; i< arr.length; i++) {